 Leave a comment and star rating below and share a picture on social media with the hashtag #veggiedesserts.Follow me on Instagram > Twitter > Facebook > Pinterest > Youtube

 - ½ cup (170g) light corn syrup (golden syrup)

 - 1 cup (120g) pecans, roughly chopped

-- 3 tbsp chopped candied ginger (crystallised ginger)
+- 3 tablespoon chopped candied ginger (crystallised ginger)

-- 2 tbsp unsalted butter room temperature (or dairy free butter to make it vegan)
+- 2 tablespoon unsalted butter room temperature (or dairy free butter to make it vegan)

-- 1 tsp baking soda (bicarb of soda)
+- 1 teaspoon baking soda (bicarb of soda)

 - 100g chocolate